 Mount Umunhum Summit pathways - 0.3 mi.

 Enjoy breathtaking 360-degree views of our region, including San Francisco, Monterey Bay, the Pacific Ocean, and sometimes even the Sierras from ADA-accessible viewpoints.
 Accessible parking, restrooms, shade shelters and pathways are located at the Mount Umunhum Summit.

 - At the main parking area, there is accessible parking, restrooms, trailhead shelter and picnic tables.
 Restrooms are only available at this location.

 - At the Summit turnaround area, there are three (3) accessible parking spaces and a drop-off area.
 Visitors can enjoy the accessible pathway to the west Summit and ceremonial circle, the east Summit, Summit shelter and interpretive displays.
 Constructed using many ADA standards, the Summit walking paths are well suited to families with young children, the elderly and people with physical disabilities.

 Alpine Pond - 0.5 mi.

 David C. Daniels Nature Center - A smooth and level trail that surrounds Alpine Pond, home to a variety of wildlife.
 Adjacent to the pond is David C. Daniels Nature Center as well as a wheelchair-accessible viewing scope and floating pier.
-Parking at the Russian Ridge parking lot (unpaved), go through the pedestrian tunnel to pond and Nature Center.
+Parking at the Russian Ridge parking area (unpaved), go through the pedestrian tunnel to pond and Nature Center.

 Horseshoe Lake - 0.25 mi.